 - Wait several hours, and then take the plastic off.
 A good amount of water should now be in the small cup.

-- Invite your first grader to taste with you.
+- Invite your little scientist to taste with you.
 Guess what?
 No salt!
 The water vaporized in the heat of the sun, and then returned to its liquid state.
 Salt doesn’t do that—it stayed behind.
 Presto!
 You really can take the salt out of salt water!

 As it happens, this is also an excellent lesson in the way matter can change states—in this case, water can go from liquid to gas to liquid again, changing some of its chemical properties on the way.
-This experiment offers your child a fun, up-close way to see this in action, while also understanding some important conservation issues facing us today.
+This experiment offers your child a fun, up-close way to see this in action.